Alejjaandro/rentingWeb/README.md

-# React Real Estate UI Design
+# Properties Renting Web built with React and SCSS